 Thus, it was quite a breakthrough when researchers figured out that blocking PCSK9 causes an increase in LDL receptors in the liver — which causes a decrease in overall cholesterol levels.

 Cholesterol levels in the bloodstream are partly due to diet, however, the bigger player in cholesterol levels is genetics.

 Interestingly, PCSK9 gain-of-function variants that increase LDL are also linked to an increased risk of heart disease and stroke.

 After researchers discovered the link between PCSK9 mutations and high cholesterol in 2003, other research showed that there are PCSK9 variants (loss-of-function) that lead to lower cholesterol levels.
 Variants with the decreased function will cause more LDL receptors in the liver, thus causing more LDL particles (including cholesterol) to be removed from the bloodstream.

 Therefore, loss-of-function variants are linked with lower lifetime LDL cholesterol levels and a lower risk of heart disease.[ref][ref]
 These variants are also associated with a decreased risk of mortality from sepsis.[ref]

-PCSK9 variants associated with decreased LDL-cholesterol (less PCSK9 enzyme function):
+PCSK9 variants associated with decreased LDL-cholesterol and decreased PCSK9 enzyme function:

 Check your genetic data for rs11591147 R46L(23andMe v4, v5; AncestryDNA):